stievie/ABx/INSTALL.md

 ### Known issues

-* Linux: The client loses the connection to the server.
+* Linux: The client should work on Windoiws annd Linux.